tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 This should illustrate just how delicate dictatorships actually are.
 In order for the state to function, everybody in the nation needs to be doing what the state wants them to do.
 Given that the state is meant to function as a well-oiled machine, there isn’t a whole lot of slack for, say, a workers strike.

-Take this however you want, but... if your economy tells you that it can’t possibly survive a workers strike, you just might be in a totalitarian regime.
-[Raises eyebrows at the camera.]
+Take this however you want, but... if your economy tells you that it can’t possibly survive a workers strike, you just might be in a totalitarian regime. <u>[Raises eyebrows at the camera.]</u>

 </james>
 <from></from>